-WHEN DO YOU NEED TO TENSION YOUR WARPS SEPARATELY?

-When weaving:

-- Very different size yarns.

-- Yarns with different stretching qualities.

-- Different densities.

-- Different structures.

-- Supplementary warp techniques (because some warp threads do not interlace as often as others).

-- A group of special yarns for selvedges and borders.

-- Loops, piles, or puckers like seersucker.

-- More then one layer with different setts in each layer.

-- More than one layer with a different pick count in each layer.

-SETTING TWO BEAMS

-If you are confident in setting one beam, it is just as easy to set up a loom with two beams.
-It might take twice as much time and you do need to be more careful not to mix sequences.

-- Wind each warp on the beam the same way you would do it if there were only one beam on the loom (plain or sectional).
-Make a cross and have a pair of lease sticks with a cross in each warp. - See enclosed picture for warp routing. - Proceed with a threading as if you only had one beam/ one cross, following your threading instructions and taking special care of which thread from which pair of lease sticks comes next.
+WHEN DO YOU When weaving: NEED TO TENSION YOUR WARPS SEPARATELY?
+Very different size yarns.
+Yarns with different stretching qualities.
+Different densities.
+Different structures.
+Supplementary warp techniques (because some warp threads do not interlace as often as others).
+A group of special yarns for selvedges and borders.
+Loops, piles, or puckers like seersucker.
+More then one layer with different setts in each layer.
+More than one layer with a different pick count in each layer.
+SETTING TWO BEAMS If you are confident in setting one beam, it is just as easy to set up a loom with two beams.
+It might take twice as much time and you do need to be more careful not to mix sequenc- es. • Wind each warp on the beam the same way you would do it if there were only one beam on the loom (plain or sectional).
+Make a cross and have a pair of lease sticks with a cross in each warp.
+See enclosed picture for warp routing. • Proceed with a threading as if you only had one beam/ one cross, following your threading instructions and taking special care of which thread from which pair of lease sticks comes next.
+WARP ROUTING

-MORE THAN TWO WARPS, SEPARATE TENSIONING

-If you have more than two warps to set and not more than two beams, you need to weight/tension your additional warps separately (do the same if you only have one beam and more than one warp to set).

-- Make your warp sections on the warping board and take them off the board in a chain, on a kite stick, or just in a plastic bag. - Make sure that each bundle is not too thick.
-You will know when you need to divide each bundle if you feel that all the threads are not being tensioned evenly. - The weight needs to have a strong loop of string on it so the warp bundles can be slip knotted into it.
-This makes it easy to undo the slip knot and move the weight when it climbs up to the back beam and must be let down again. - The weight also needs to be adjustable.
+MORE THAN TWO WARPS, SEPARATE TENSIONING If you have more than two warps to set and not more than two beams, you need to weight/tension your additional warps separately (do the same if you only have one beam and more than one warp to set).
+Make your warp sections on the warping board and take them off the board in a chain, on a kite stick, or just in a plastic bag.
+Make sure that each bundle is not too thick.
+You will know when you need to divide each bundle if you feel that all the threads are not being tensioned evenly.
+The weight needs to have a strong loop of string on it so the warp bundles can be slip knotted into it.
+This makes it easy to undo the slip knot and move the weight when it climbs up to the back beam and must be let down again.
+The weight also needs to be adjustable.
 Plastic bottles with handles filled with water are perfect.
-You can also use fishing weights, washers, nuts, bolts ...
-They are not as easily adjustable like water bottles, but take less space.
-The lower to the floor you can hang them, the less often you need to reposition them.
+You can also use fishing weights, washers, nuts, bolts They are weight when it climbs up to the back beam and must be let down again.
+The weight also needs to be adjustable.
+Plastic bottles